 It is hereby determined that the coastal areas of Delaware are the most critical areas for the future of the State in terms of the quality of life in the State.
 It is, therefore, the declared public policy of the State to control the location, extent and type of industrial development in Delaware's coastal areas.
 In so doing, the State can better protect the natural environment of its bay and coastal areas and safeguard their use primarily for recreation and tourism.
-Specifically, this chapter seeks to prohibit entirely the construction of new heavy industry in its coastal areas, which industry is determined to be incompatible with the protection of that natural environment in those areas It is further determined that offshore bulk product transfer facilities represent a significant danger of pollution to the coastal zone and generate pressure for the construction of industrial plants in the coastal zone, which construction is declared to be against public policy.
+Specifically, this chapter seeks to prohibit entirely the construction of new heavy industry in its coastal areas, which industry is determined to be incompatible with the protection of that natural environment in those areas . . .
+It is further determined that offshore bulk product transfer facilities represent a significant danger of pollution to the coastal zone, which construction is declared to be against public policy.
 For these reasons, prohibition against bulk product transfer facilities in the coastal zone is deemed imperative.